waggle-sensor/summer2021/Lee/nodered_examples/Node-RED_beginner.md

 #### Guage and Chart nodes

-- DHT sensor data from RPI
+- This flows explains real-time monitoring of data from a single DHT sensor on a Webpage using Node-RED.

  ![image](https://user-images.githubusercontent.com/56851781/128055756-649caf15-2732-4cbe-a654-4cfec6eeba13.png)